What is meant by “household DIYer”?

-A DIYer is a “do-it-yourself” oil changer –any person who changes the oil in their own vehicles or other engines.
+A household DIYer is a “do-it-yourself” oil changer – any person who changes the oil in their own vehicles or other personally owned equipment.

 Why is a special program to collect this oil necessary?